-Impairment assessment of goodwill and intangible assets
+Impairment assessment of goodwill and intangibles assets

-Refer to note 2 - Basis of presentation and summary of significant accounting policies and note 6 - Intangible assets and goodwill to the consolidated financial statements.
+Refer to note 2 - Basis of presentation and summary of significant accounting policies and note 7 - Intangible assets and goodwill to the consolidated financial statements.

-As at March 31, 2022, the total carrying value of goodwill and intangible assets related to licences amounted to \$10.7 million and \$76.6 million, respectively.
+As at March 31, 2023, the total carrying value of goodwill and intangible assets related to licences amounted to \$10.3 million and \$70.4 million, respectively.
 The Company has one cash generating unit (CGU) and one operating segment.

 Management assesses goodwill for impairment at least annually, or more frequently if events or changes in circumstances indicate that the carrying value may be impaired.
 Impairment is determined by assessing the recoverable amount of the Company's CGU.
-No impairment was recognized as a result of the impairment assessment.
+No goodwill impairment was recognized as a result of management's impairment assessment.

 For intangible assets related to licences, when impairment indicators exist, an impairment assessment is conducted.
-At year-end, management identified impairment indicators due to a decrease in projected revenue growth rates on certain intangible assets related to licences.
-As a result, management performed impairment assessments on these
+At year-end, management identified impairment indicators due to a decrease in projected revenue growth rates on certain intangible assets related to licences and due to the expectation that the FDA review of Treosulfan will continue beyond the agreed FDA approval outside date.
+As a result, management performed